 If you ask ten different builders to define the soil classifications on a piece of land, there is a good chance you will get ten different answers.
-That is not to say that those ten builders do not know what they are talking about, however, soil classifications are complex and there is even disagreement among experts on the finer points of the classification system.
+That is not to say that those ten builders do not know what they are talking about, however, the soil classification system is complex and there is even disagreement among experts on the finer points of the classification system.

-Soil that is significantly affected by moisture change, whether slowly or rapidly is referred to as ‘reactive soil.’
+Soil that is significantly affected by moisture change whether slowly or rapidly is referred to as ‘reactive soil.’
 A soil with a greater probability of shifting in large amounts will carry a higher reactive rating.
-Highly reactive soil is a ticking time bomb.
-It may go off today, or it may take a number of years, but eventually reactive soil will cause serious problems for your foundations.
+Highly reactive soils are a ticking time bomb.
+It may go off today, or it may take a number of years, but eventually, reactive soil will cause serious problems for your foundations.

 While site classification takes expected moisture levels and shift into account, it is also important to consider abnormal impacts on soil reactivity.
 If you do not have adequate drainage, for example, an abnormal wet period will increase the soil reactivity at your site.
 Drainage into a stormwater system is recommended for any New South Wales building site.

 Similarly, when considering the soil types for building dry periods can affect soil reactivity as the moisture is sucked out of the soil, causing a higher than expected shift.
 You can combat this effect by ensuring the soil near the foundations of your house is provided with adequate moisture during a drought.
 Exercise a vigilant maintenance regime.